UPDATE: Mayor John Button was reserved in his response to the Democrats' challenge.

 No timeline has been set for holding the debate, but Cartwright said, given the summer schedules of many Moorestonians, September may be a realistic target date for a debate.

-The Democratic council candidates have fired the first shot in what is almost certain to be an interesting election season, formally challenging their opponents to a debate.
+have fired the first shot in what is almost certain to be an interesting election season, formally challenging their opponents to a debate.

 In a release put out by campaign manager Francine Cartwright, the Democratic candidates—Mark Hines, Greg Newcomer and Brian Sattinger—said, “We owe the voters an opportunity to actually see the candidates in person and learn where they stand on important issues facing our town before heading to the polls.
 We would like a format where the general public can attend, ask questions, and receive direct answers.”